Tanishka987/chatbot-app/README.md

 # A.S.L.I (Advanced Surveillance Logic-Based Identification of Deep Fakes) 📹🔍

 ## Overview
 A.S.L.I is a real-time deep fake detection system that combines AI and blockchain technology to ensure media authenticity.
-The system utilizes **LSTM** and **ResNeXt-50** deep learning models for detection, processes frames with **OpenCV**, and leverages **blockchain** for result verification.
+The system utilizes **LSTM** and **ResNeXt-50** deep learning models for detection, processes frames with **OpenCV**.
 The frontend is built with **Laravel** for a chatbot UI, and the backend runs on **Flask**, integrated with **Vultr's serverless inference** for scalable, reliable processing.

 ## Features 🌟
 - **Real-Time Deep Fake Detection:** Accurate and efficient identification of manipulated media.